pwstegman/pw-stat/README.md

 // Compute the mean of each column var mean = stat.mean(a);

-// Compute the covariance matrix var cov = stat.cov(a);
+// Compute the sample covariance matrix var cov = stat.cov(a);

 console.log(mean); // [ 46, 52 ]